An award-winning journalist and the bestselling author of eight books explains why having good work ethic is essential to writing success.

 2. Have a dedicated time

 You don’t have to keep office hours, but you do need to dedicate time to your writing.
 Before I got married and had a child, I wrote pretty much all the time, but my writing time was unstructured.
 I wrote when I felt like it—which was, admittedly, most of the time—but I also didn’t write when I didn’t.
-This meant that I wrote for days and weeks but then I took weeks off.
+This meant that I wrote for days and weeks, but then I took long periods off.

 Five hours a day, 25 hours a week.
-It’s a very limited period of time in which to try and make a full-time living, let alone a six-figure one, so I’m extremely focused.
+That’s all that’s required to make an excellent living, but it requires that I be extremely focused.
 That’s what routine does.
 It gives you a fixed number of hours and you have to fit your work within them, come hell or high water.

 You know what?
 Somehow, you do.